gelven4sec/NotPetyaAgain/README.md

 ### Partition destruction

-My malware targets Windows OS, to do so I'm attack every NTFS partition that the UEFI firmware detects.
-I then parse the MFT zone of each and encrypt every fragment of it.
+My malware targets Windows OS, to do so I select every NTFS partition that the UEFI firmware detects, then parse the MFT zone of each, and encrypt every fragment of it.

 ### Ecryption technique